zerocracy/judges-action/README.md

 Then, create a new [personal access token][PAT] and add it as a `ZEROCRACY_PAT` secret to your repository.
 Don't forget to give it full "repository access".
+You may ignore this, if all your repositories are public.

 Then, add this `zerocracy.yml` file to your GitHub repository at the `.github/workflows/` directory